coryma/box-node-webhook-to-openwhisk-sample/README.md

 You should have a basic understanding of the OpenWhisk programming model.
 If not, [try the action, trigger, and rule demo first](https://github.com/IBM/openwhisk-action-trigger-rule).

-Also, you'll need an IBM Cloud account and the latest [OpenWhisk command line tool (`bx wsk`) installed and on your PATH](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).
+Also, you'll need an IBM Cloud account and the latest [Whisk Deploy Utility (`wskdeploy`) installed and on your PATH](https://github.com/apache/incubator-openwhisk-wskdeploy#downloading-released-binaries).

 ### Using the sample